-Artist and choreographer Maria Hassabi (b.
-Cyprus) is based in New York City and Athens.
+Artist and choreographer Maria Hassabi (Cypriot, b.
+1973) is based in New York City and Athens.
 Her performances and installations probe the relationship between the live body and the still image, utilizing stillness and the velocity of deceleration as both technique and subject.
 In her lecture “Paradox of Stillness,” Hassabi discusses the distinct choreographic practice that she has developed over the years.

 Carmen Winant is a writer and visual artist who explores representations of women through collage, mixed media, and installation.
 She is the Roy Lichtenstein Chair of Studio Art at Ohio State University.

 Artist, director, and award-winning cinematographer Arthur Jafa examines his 30-year career and discusses how he uses a range of visual media and music to examine black life and culture in the United States.

 In his lecture, Paglen will discuss his projects dealing with images, infrastructure, vertical geographies, artificial intelligence, and the changing nature and politics of landscape.